Approximately seventy percent of business financial losses are estimated to be caused by just ten types of losses.

 It is important to note that while property damage claims for businesses can have high dollar values; claims for business interruption can be just as high or even higher.
 Interruptions in operations for even a short period of time can be extraordinarily costly, and the dollar amount of a business interruption claim grows higher and higher with each day that passes.

 While the risks discussed here are some of the most common risks facing businesses today, each business is unique and faces a different set of risks.
-If you are encountering difficulty in obtaining compensation for a business loss that your company has sustained, it is important that you seek the assistance of a Florida Business & Commercial Property Insurance Claims Attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].